-Oddly though, most of our physical baggage is weighed down in emotional baggage.
-Many of us hold onto things we don’t actually want or need because we feel obligated to keep it, or tell ourselves it will serve a purpose–someday.
+Oddly though, most of our physical baggage is weighed down by emotional baggage.
+Many of us hold onto things we don’t actually want or need because we feel obligated to keep it or tell ourselves it will serve a purpose–someday.
 Practicing minimalism, even in small ways can help you examine your attachment to stuff and where your money is flowing.

 Unpack Your Attachment

-Marie Kondo’s best selling book, The Life-Changing Magic of Tidying Up is popular for a reason.
+Marie Kondo’s best-selling book, The Life-Changing Magic of Tidying Up is popular for a reason.
 Her book, seemingly, gave so many of us the permission and tools to let go of what was no longer serving us.
-For many, a deep decluttering was long overdue and even therapeutic.
-While I highly recommend you give her book a look, one fast and powerful take away from her method of tidying is that everything in your life should serve a purpose and that purpose is joy.
+For many, deep decluttering was long overdue and even therapeutic.
+While I highly recommend you give her book a look, one fast and powerful takeaway from her method of tidying is that everything in your life should serve a purpose and that purpose is joy.